 Iran Conflict Could Shift To Cyberspace, Experts Warn

-Cybersecurity researchers and U.S. government officials said hackers linked to Iran are probing American companies for vulnerabilities.
+Hackers linked to Iran are probing American companies for vulnerabilities, cybersecurity researchers and U.S. government officials say.

 The warnings suggest that the next phase of hostilities between the U.S. and Iran, following the Jan.
 3 killing of a top Iranian general in an American drone strike, is likely to play out in cyberspace.